Skip to main content

 What is not covered?

-• Custody risk from your own wallet being compromised
+• Custody risk from your own wallet or keys being compromised

 • Market risk or general price movements of any asset